huangm96/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+store: store keeps all of the data.
+actions: actions will cause something happen, such as getting data, changing data...
+reducers: reducers manage the data in the app.
+The store known as a 'single source of truth' in a redux application because we can pass data to our app from store directly

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is the "global" state that all components in the component tree can access, but component state cannot be seen outside of the component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a separate node package called redux-thunk, and the Redux action -> reducer flow is synchronous.
+When an action creator is called, redux-thunk will intercept and look at what is returned.
+If the thing returned is an action, it will forward the action through to the reducer.
+But, if the thing returned is a function, aka a thunk (a function returned from a function), then it will invoke that function and pass in the dispatch function as an argument to it.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux is my favorite state management system that I learned in this sprint.
+We do not need to pass data from parent to child anymore.

 ## Project Set Up